Tungdever/Workshop/content/1-Introduce/_index.md

 #### Overview

-This workshop guides participants through implementing multi-cluster Kubernetes management using **Cluster API** on AWS.
-Cluster API is a Kubernetes project that provides declarative APIs for cluster lifecycle management, enabling automation of cluster provisioning, upgrades, and scaling across multiple clusters.
+This workshop provides a hands-on guide to managing multiple Kubernetes clusters on AWS using **Cluster API**, enhanced with GitOps deployment via **Argo CD**. **Cluster API** offers declarative APIs for automating cluster lifecycle operations, including **provisioning, upgrades, scaling, deletion**.

+Argo CD integration ensures consistent and auditable application delivery across clusters, aligning with GitOps best practices.

 #### Objective
-- Automate Kubernetes cluster lifecycle (creation, scaling, upgrades, and deletion).
+- Automate Kubernetes cluster lifecycle: provisioning, scaling, upgrades, and decommissioning.
-- Set up cross-cluster networking for seamless communication.
+- Manage multiple EKS clusters on AWS using Cluster API.
-- Distribute workloads across clusters for high availability and scalability.
+- Enable GitOps-based deployment across clusters with Argo CD.
-- Implement governance and security policies to ensure compliance and secure operations.
-- Apply cost management strategies to optimize AWS resource usage.
-- Define operational procedures for multi-cluster management.
+- Focus on production-grade, scalable multi-cluster architecture.

-The workshop uses AWS EKS (Elastic Kubernetes Service) with Cluster API to manage multiple clusters, focusing on practical, hands-on implementation.
-By the end, participants will have a functional multi-cluster setup with automated lifecycle management, secure networking, and cost-optimized operations.
+By the end of this workshop, participants will have a robust multi-cluster management setup with automated operations and Git-driven deployment workflows.